iamkavishka/devops-challenge-apps/terraform/README.md

   - PostgreSQL credentials are stored in Azure Key Vault.
   - Tagging module applies consistent tags to all resources.
 - Remote Backend: State is stored in Azure Blob Storage.

+## Lifecycle Block
+- The `lifecycle` block with `prevent_destroy = true` is used for the PostgreSQL server and database to prevent accidental deletion.

 ## Prerequisites
 - Azure CLI installed and logged in.